History of concealed carry in the United States: Bruen and the unconstitutionality of may-issue permitting

 In April 2021, the U.S. Supreme Court granted a writ of certiorari regarding New York's strict concealed carry permitting laws brought forth by the New York State Rifle & Pistol Association.
 On June 23, 2022, the U.S. Supreme Court ruled in the landmark case New York State Rifle & Pistol Association, Inc. v.
 Bruen that "The Second and Fourteenth Amendments protect an individual's right to carry a handgun for self-defense outside the home", thereby striking down New York's may-issue law and making New York, California, Hawaii, Maryland, New Jersey, and Massachusetts de jure shall-issue jurisdictions.
 However, there remain inconsistencies in how much certain state and local governments are complying with the Supreme Court ruling and whether ordinary citizens can de facto obtain permits in previously may-issue jurisdictions.

 Unsettled issues

-Hawaii issues carry licenses that must be renewed every year and are only valid in the county of issue, therefore a license holder can only carry in one's home county.
-Additionally, even though the Bruen ruling put an end to the state's "exceptional case" requirement making them a shall-issue jurisdiction, the local authorities have refused to process applications until they receive guidance from state, which has stated they are waiting on the Hawaii State Legislature to pass new laws to subvert the Bruen ruling before allowing new applications to be processed.

 Rhode Island has a hybrid permitting process where an applicant for a carry license can either apply through the local authorities of any city or town on a shall-issue basis, or through the Attorney General's office, which issues permits on a may-issue basis.
 After the Bruen ruling, Rhode Island Attorney General Peter Neronha issued a statement saying that because the local authorities issue permits on a shall-issue basis, Rhode Island meets the requirements set fourth in Bruen and therefore his office can continue issuing permits on a may-issue basis.
 This has caused controversy since only the Attorney General's carry permit gives permission to open carry handguns while the locally issued permits only refer to concealed carry.